syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 > _Note: Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll need to be installed in GAC location.
 Please refer the MSDN link for_ [GAC](https://msdn.microsoft.com/en-us/library/ex0ss12c(v=vs.80).aspx) _installation._

-##### Getting Started
+#### Getting Started

 This topic shows you how to create a CodedUITest project and test the SfDataGrid application.

-1. Create a new WPF application or open an existing WPF application with SfDataGrid and enable Coded UI Test in SfDataGrid.
+1.Create a new WPF application or open an existing WPF application with SfDataGrid and enable Coded UI Test in SfDataGrid.
 To enable CUITs, you need to set AutomationPeerHelper.EnableCodedUI__as True and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid__namespace as shown in the following code example,

+{% highlight C# %}

 [C#]